Hillary Scott: Personal life

 Scott married Nashville-based drummer Chris Tyrrell on January 7, 2012.
 The two first met in college and reconnected when Lady A and fellow country music band Love and Theft, in which Tyrrell was the drummer at the time, both served as opening acts on Tim McGraw's Southern Voice tour in early 2010.
 They began dating in July 2010.
 After their relationship began, Tyrrell filled in for Lady A's drummer for a month in August 2010.

 When Lady A released "Just a Kiss" in May 2011, Scott hinted that the song was inspired by her relationship with Tyrrell, saying, "We love writing songs from personal experience, and this is definitely one of those songs.
 There is so much excitement at the beginning of a new relationship ... all the butterflies and that optimistic feeling that this person could be 'the one.'
 This song is about one of those times when your brain kicks in and tells your heart 'good things are worth waiting for.'"
 Tyrrell proposed to Scott on July 2, 2011, during a family vacation in east Tennessee, and the couple wed in upstate New York on January 7, 2012.
 No wedding date had been announced, and on January 8, the couple posted a video on Lady A's website announcing that they were married.
 In October 2011, Tyrrell became a full-time member of the band as their new drummer.

 Scott has two tattoos, a music note on her right foot and the number 14 on her right wrist.
 The 14 has two meanings.
 It represents the age at which she decided music is what she wanted to do for a living and the age difference between her and her younger sister Rylee Jean Scott.

 In August 2012, Scott and Tyrrell purchased their first home together, a 7600 sqft, 6-bedroom and 8-bathroom home with a pool in Brentwood, Tennessee.
 Scott announced on December 7, 2012, that she and her husband were expecting their first child.
 In an interview with Broadway's Electric Barnyard, Scott said that the baby's heartbeat might be heard in the group's latest album, Golden.
-On July 22, 2013, she gave birth to her daughter, Eisele Kaye, in Nashville, Tennessee.
+On July 22, 2013, she gave birth to her daughter, in Nashville, Tennessee.
 In 2015, she miscarried her second child, which inspired her single "Thy Will" on the album Love Remains.
-Scott's and Tyrell's twin daughters, Betsy Mack and Emory JoAnn, were born on January 29, 2018.
+Scott's and Tyrrell's twin daughters were born on January 29, 2018.
+Their fourth daughter was born on July 25, 2025.